smgestupa/ccs311-cs41s1-streamlit-symptoscan/README.md

 ## Installation

 > [!IMPORTANT]
 > This section assumes that you've installed Python 3.10 or higher.
 If you haven't yet installed Python, please [visit this website](https://www.python.org/downloads/).
-> This application uses OpenAI API, thus, it is important you retrieve one of your secret keys and create a `.streamlit/secrets.toml` to place it there.
+An OpenAI secret key is also required and should be placed onto `.streamlit/secrets.toml`.

 1. Start a terminal and open the project folder.
 2. Install Streamlit through your terminal: `pip install streamlit`.
 (Skip if Streamlit is already installed)